gaseri/website/docs/hr/nastava/materijali/web-uvod.md

 ## Razvoj aplikacija u praksi: web, mobilne i stolne (1/2)

 > (...) since the early 2000s, **the number of web development jobs (and within the past decade, mobile jobs) has increased exponentially** (...)
-> (...) it’s clear that a number of the most-used languages are utilized in many different contexts, including web, mobile, and desktop; however, it’s pretty clear that **most usage targets mobile and the web**; just look at how Apple has been trying to desperately convince developers to build for macOS (...)
+> (...) it's clear that a number of the most-used languages are utilized in many different contexts, including web, mobile, and desktop; however, it's pretty clear that **most usage targets mobile and the web**; just look at how Apple has been trying to desperately convince developers to build for macOS (...)
 > (...)
 JetBrains survey of Python development in 2018 showed data analysis as the most popular (58 percent) with **web development at 52 percent**, machine learning at 38 percent and **explicit desktop development at just 19 percent** (...)

 Izvor: [Is Desktop Development Dead?
 Or Still Worth It?](https://insights.dice.com/2020/03/04/desktop-development-dead-still-worth-it/) (Dice Insights, 4th March 2020)